raae/queen.raae.codes/src/content/posts-queen/2026/02/06-potato-chips-prompting/index.md

 ---
 title: What eating potato chips and prompting have in common
-tags: AI, productivity, vibe coding
+tags: AI, productivity, vibe coding, prompting
+brands: Slow&Steady
 ---

 Back in March I ended up comparing AI prompting to eating potato chips on the podcast.